Brother and Sister (2022 film)

-Brother and Sister (Frère et Sœur) is a 2022 French drama film directed by Arnaud Desplechin, starring Marion Cotillard and Melvil Poupaud as estranged siblings who are forced to reunite after two decades following the death of their parents.
-The film made its world premiere at the 2022 Cannes Film Festival where it competed for the Palme d'Or, and was released in theaters in France on the same day as its Cannes premiere, on 20 May 2022.
+Brother and Sister (Frère et Sœur) is a 2022 French drama film directed by Arnaud Desplechin, co-written by Desplechin, Julie Peyr and Naila Guiguet.
+Starring Marion Cotillard and Melvil Poupaud as estranged siblings who are forced to reunite after two decades following the death of their parents.

+The film had its world premiere at the 2022 Cannes Film Festival on 20 May, where it was nominated for the Palme d'Or, it was theatrically released in France on the same day by Le Pacte.